 How can I lower my cholesterol levels?

 Making healthy eating choices and increasing exercise are important first steps in improving your cholesterol.
 For some people, cholesterol-lowering medication may also be needed to reduce the risk for heart attack.
-To learn more about healthy eating click here.
+Learn more about healthy eating.

 Diabetes is Australia’s fastest growing chronic disease.
-280 Australians develop diabetes every day.
+More than 300 Australians develop diabetes every day.
 That’s one person every five minutes.
+(3)

 Types of diabetes

-Type one diabetes happens when your body cannot make insulin.
+Type 1 Diabetes happens when your body cannot make insulin.
 This type usually affects children and young adults.

-Type two diabetes occurs when your body can’t produce enough insulin or the insulin doesn’t work properly.
-Type two diabetes is more common and tends to develop gradually as people get older – usually after the age of 40.
+Type 2 Diabetes occurs when your body can’t produce enough insulin or the insulin doesn’t work properly.
+Type 2 Diabetes is more common and tends to develop gradually as people get older – usually after the age of 40.

 It’s closely linked with: